-As an Associate Professor in the Film Department at Berklee College of Music, Michael Sweet leads the development game scoring curriculum at Berklee College of Music.
-Over the past two decades in music, he has been the audio director for more than 100 games.
-Among his many achievements, he composed the X-Box 360 startup sound and audio logo, won the Best Audio Award at the Independent Games Festival (IGF) and the BDA Promax Award for Best Sound Design for a Network Package (HBO Zone), and has been nominated four Game Audio Network Guild (GANG) awards.
+Michael Sweet is the artistic director of Video Game Scoring at Berklee College of Music.
+Over the past two decades in music, he has become an accomplished video game audio composer and has been the audio director for more than 100 award-winning video games.
+His work can be heard on the X-Box 360 logo and on award winning games from Cartoon Network, Sesame Workshop, PlayFirst, iWin, Gamelab, Shockwave, RealArcade, Pogo, Microsoft, Lego, AOL, and MTV, among others.
+He has won the Best Audio Award at the Independent Games Festival, the BDA Promax Gold Award for Best Sound Design, and has been nominated for five Game Audio Network Guild (GANG) awards.

 Since 2008, Michael has led the development of video game scoring curriculum at Berklee College of Music.
 He has developed curriculum for many classes that teach the art of video game composition, and helped establish the minor in Video Game Scoring at the college.
 As a teacher and communicator, Michael has lectured at many universities and prominent conferences in interactive music and sound design including the Game Developer’s Conference, Audio Engineering Society, NYU, SVA, and Parsons The New School of Design.